Blog >

 • Show which tasks no longer need human input

-• Highlight which risks are handled automatically inside workflows
+• Which risks are handled automatically inside workflows

 Example: how this already plays out